farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 Every dot in the talent tree gives you either a new `action dot`, or a `situational bonus`.

-A situational bonus represents a boost in `effect`, `position` or `dice pool`, and triggers only in a certain situation.
+A situational bonus often represents a boost in `effect`, an increased `dice pool` or a reduction of the `risk`, but it only triggers in a certain situation.

 You don't need to worry about talents right now, especially if you just started your campaign.